Card Ministry – Sandy Benson and Steffy Sabino

 In this fast-paced world of emails and texts, receiving a card is special and heartwarming.
 Perhaps the card celebrates your birthday or wishes you a speedy recovery from illness or simply lets you know that others are thinking of you.
 For whatever occasion, the volunteers for this card ministry seek to keep our parish family members feeling connected throughout the year

 The prayer chain is a group of dedicated and spiritual folks who engage in very intense directed prayer for individuals rushed to the hospital, facing diagnostic tests, undergoing surgery, etc. If someone needs special prayers for whatever reason, this group is notified.
 One person contacts another, so the person in need is surrounded by the love and caring prayers of people they know, or perhaps have never met.
 Prayerful folks from all walks of life and abilities are welcomed to join this ministry.

-These prayer shawls are crocheted or knitted while being infused with prayers for anyone in need of strength while undergoing medical procedures, comfort after a loss, peace and patience during an illness and recovery, and those in celebration such as a marriage.
+A significant yarn project undertaken by some members of Comfort and Joy is crocheted or knitted prayer shawls.
+While the crocheter or knitter is working, she (or he) is infusing the shawl with prayers on behalf of anyone in need of strength while undergoing medical procedures, comfort after a loss, or peace and patience during an illness and recovery.
+The shawls have also been given in celebration for events such as a marriage.
 These shawls are blessed by the Rector at a Sunday service and distributed free of charge to anyone who requests one, carrying the prayers and good wishes to the recipients.
 When the recipients wrap themselves in the shawl, they will feel the comforting arms of God.

 Knitting Instructions & Color Meanings